 The division of the fruits of assets in a manner different (to the provisions in the inheritance order relating to the division of the assets in favor of one of the parents) – Conduct that does not form a division

-Reality has shown that, in many cases, children, that are heirs, enable the surviving parent to benefit from the use of the assets and the fruits of the assets that they have inherited from the deceased parent throughout his/her lifetime, out of concern for the welfare of the living parent and not with any intention of waiving their inheritance.
+Reality has shown that, in many cases, children, whom are heirs, enable the surviving parent to benefit from the use of the assets and the fruits of the assets that they have inherited from the deceased parent throughout his or her lifetime, out of concern for the welfare of the living parent and not with any intention of waiving their inheritance.

-Thus, the inheriting children, in fact, delay the division of the rights and assets amongst them, until the demise of the second parent.
-Therefore, as a rule, the taxation authorities do not perceive giving the aforementioned usufruct to the surviving parent alone as an initial division.
+Therefore, the children who are entitled to their inheritance, in fact, delay the division of the rights and assets among them, until the demise of the second parent.
+As a rule, the taxation authorities do not perceive giving the aforementioned usufruct to the surviving parent alone as an initial division.

 A case was debated, in which, on the demise of the father, the inheriting sons were registered as the owners of the rights in land pursuant to the inheritance order together with their mother.
 However, from the demise of the legator father until the mother’s death, one of the properties was used as the mother’s residence and the remaining properties were rented out in free leases.
 The rental consideration was transferred solely to the mother.

-On the death of the late wife, the sons petitioned to divide the father’s land estate amongst them designating a particular property to each one of them.
+When the wife passed away, the sons petitioned to divide their father’s land estate among themselves designating a particular property to each one of them.

-It was determined that, when inheriting children gave the property that they inherited and its fruits for the use of the surviving parent, even without transferring their rights for registration into the name of the surviving parent – On its own, this is not sufficient to indicate an absolute waiver of their original rights in favor of the parent, but as delaying their rights and, consequently, the aforementioned shall not be considered as an “initial division” and the inheriting sons can divide the property amongst themselves after the death of the surviving parent and even before this without the concern for the welfare of the parent forming an obstacle for them.
+It was determined that, when inheriting children gave their inherited property and its fruits for the use of the surviving parent, even without transferring their rights for registration into the name of the surviving parent – On its own, this is not sufficient to indicate an absolute waiver of their original rights in favor of the parent.
+This action delayed their rights and, consequently, the aforementioned shall not be considered as an, “initial division.”
+Consequently, the inheriting sons can divide the property among themselves after the death of the surviving parent and, even before this, without the concern for the welfare of the parent forming an obstacle for them.

 Pursuant to Section 5 c(4) of the Land Tax Law, there is no requirement to maintain value ratios after the division (in contrast to the directives in Section 67 of the law).
 However, the tax authorities maintain that an immaterial explained change could indicate an imbalance through assets that are not included in the estate assets.
 Therefore, in the event of material value gaps that are not explained reasonably, the burden of proof could be imposed on the heirs to prove that the division was executed without consideration extra the estate assets.

-Thus, the case was debated of an estate that included two residential apartments and the inheritance order determined that the estate must be divided between two of the legator’s children.
-The heirs requested a division of the apartments amongst them so that each apartment would be registered in the name of one heir.
+Therefore, a case was debated of an estate that included two residential apartments and the inheritance order determined that the estate must be divided between two of the legator’s children.
+The heirs requested a division of the apartments among themselves so that each apartment would be registered in the name of one heir.
 Pursuant to an appraiser’s assessment, the value of one apartment was three times the value of the second.

-Under the circumstances of the same instance, the imbalanced division between the heirs was explained by the fact that, prior to the death of the legator, one of the heirs had lived with his family in the apartment, which he received in the division of the estate, close to his late mother’s residence for many years.
+Under the same circumstances, the imbalanced division between the heirs was explained by the fact that, prior to the death of the legator, one of the heirs had lived with his family in the apartment, which he received in the division of the estate, close to his late mother’s residence for many years.

 In this instance a reasonable explanation regarding the material value gaps in the division was provided.

-Id est, when there is a substantial difference in the value between the heirs, it would be desirable to furnish reasonable explanation according to which no additional consideration was given extra the estate assets.
+When there is a substantial difference in the value between heirs, it would be desirable to furnish reasonable explanation according to which no additional consideration was given extra the estate assets.

 Sometimes, within the frame of reference of an inheritance, the assets are transferred to the heirs without any specific division.

-Generally, in an inheritance that is not by virtue of an itemized will, a time period can transpire until the heirs organize themselves regarding an agreed-upon division amongst themselves.
+Generally, in an inheritance that is not by virtue of an itemized will, a time period can transpire until the heirs organize themselves regarding an agreed-upon division among themselves.

 In these instances, the time period, as well as the heirs’ conduct during that period, has crucial implications.

-Thus, a case was debated in which an inheritance of two apartment buildings was transferred in the absence of a division to the deceased’s children.
-Over the years, some of the deceased’s children also died and their rights in the buildings were transferred to their children and even to their grandchildren as an inheritance.
-All the rent revenue from the buildings was deposited in one bank account (“pool”). the revenue less expenses was distributed amongst the heirs over the years pursuant to their proportional share in the estate and each reported this in their personal files at income tax.
+Consequently, a case was debated in which an inheritance of two apartment buildings was transferred in the absence of a division to children of the deceased.
+Over the years, some of the children of the deceased also passed away and their rights in the buildings were transferred to their children and even to their grandchildren as an inheritance.
+All the rent revenue from the buildings was deposited in one bank account (“pool”).
+The revenue from the less expenses was distributed among the heirs over the years pursuant to their proportional share in the estate and each reported this in their personal files in their income tax reports.

-Over the years, transactions in the assets were also executed – gifts were given to children and leasing to one of the heirs, who resides in one of the properties.
+Over the years, transactions in the assets were also executed – gifts were given to children and leasing to one of the heirs, who was living in one of the properties.

-After about 40 years from the date of the deaths, the heirs petitioned to register the buildings as a condominium and to assign the apartments in them in the name of each of the heirs and to consider this an initial division.
+After 40 years, the heirs petitioned to register the buildings as a condominium and wished to assign the apartments in them, in the name of each of the heirs.
+They wanted to consider the proposed matter an initial division.

 It was determined that, in view of the prolonged time period, and the heirs’ conduct in pursuance of the inheritance over the decades and in view of the fact that some of the assets were sold or assigned to heirs, it was not possible to apply the directives Section 5 c(4) of the law to the requested division.